 If you are coming from Manila, you may take a flight to Tacloban.
 If you are coming from Cebu, you may either take a flight to Tacloban or a ferry to Ormoc.

-- From either Tacloban or Ormoc, you may hop on a van bound for Naval, Biliran.
-The fare is ₱130 and the travel time is 2 hours.
+From either Tacloban or Ormoc, you may hop on a van bound for Naval, Biliran.
+The fare is approximately ₱130 and the travel time is 2 hours.

 Note that there are no ferry transfers during Sunday.
 Your only option is to take the more expensive “pakyaw” (charter) from Kawayan in mainland Biliran to Maripi (₱600/way) or directly from Kawayan to Sambawan (₱3000 two-way for up to 10 passengers).

-- From your port in Maripipi, you can take habal-habal, the only mode of transport in the island, to Sambawan boat station in Barangay Ol-og.
-The fare is ₱50 but they usually charge ₱100 especially for obvious tourists (with all the costumes and sunglasses).
+From your port in Maripipi, you can take habal-habal, the only mode of transport in the island, to Sambawan boat station in Barangay Ol-og.
+The fare is ₱50 but they usually charge ₱100 especially for those who obviously look tourists (with all the get up and sunglasses).

-- The boat transfer from Barangay Ol-og to Sambawan Island will cost you ₱500 for two way.
-It can carry 1 to 5 passengers.
+The boat transfer from Barangay Ol-og to Sambawan Island will cost you ₱600 for two way.
+It can carry up to five passengers.
 The bigger you are in a group, the cheaper you have to shell out.
-You do not need to contact them before hand because the boats are operated by Sambawan operators.
+You do not need to contact them before hand because the boats are operated by Sambawan Dive Camp & Beach Resort.
 The stand-by personnel at the boat station will arrange a boat transfer for you.

-Reminder: Make sure you choose a flight or boat with earliest arrival in Tacloban or Ormoc.
-Travel time to Naval could exceed 2 hours while the boat that will bring you to Maripipi from Naval leaves around 10:00AM.
+Reminder: Make sure that you choose a flight or boat with the earliest arrival in Tacloban or Ormoc.
+Travel time to Naval could exceed 2 hours.
+Note that the boat that will bring you to Maripipi leaves Naval around 10:00AM.

 Sambawan Island Facilities and Fees

-- The island is operated by private individuals and call it Sambawan Dive Camp & Beach Resort.
+- The island is manned and operated by Sambawan Dive Camp & Beach Resort.
 The entrance fee is ₱80 and the environmental fee is ₱20.

 - If you are staying overnight with your tent, you have to pay additional ₱100/tent.
 Larger tents do have higher rates.